ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 2. **Identify the writer's purpose.** What does the writer aim to make readers do or think about?
 3. **Identify the writer's claims.** What are their main and supporting claims?
 4. **Identify appeals to ethos, pathos, and logos.** Which methods does the author use to convince the reader?
-5. **Identify thr writer's audience.** Who is the writer aiming to convince?
+5. **Identify the writer's audience.** Who is the writer aiming to convince?
 What is their target audience?

 ## Steps to Writing a Paraphrase
 1. **Decide whether to paraphrase.** Do you need to summarize or quote?